Project Name: Heritage Destination Development – Bayfield

 These are the raw materials behind the Bayfield story, and the challenge here is in quilting them together in cohesive, comprehensive and authentic experience.

 The first year of the Bayfield destination development project saw the implementation of an experiential tourism workshop with operators.
 In the second year, the focus shifted to a larger strategic discussion aimed at enabling and enhancing Bayfield’s DNA.
 The group aligned around the DNA of a sustainable and eco-friendly artistic, heritage village set on the shores of Lake Huron.
 The third year of the project concentrated on the implementation of the plan.

-- Year 2 of the Google 360 project resulted in seven tours now available online.
-Promotional posts were published throughout December 2017.
+- Two years of the Google 360 project resulted in 19 tours now available online.

-- In partnership with Huron County, the Bayfield Destination Animation Strategic Co-investment Opportunity was launched, resulting in four highly shareable new or enhanced visitor experiences aligned with the DNA of Bayfield.
+- In partnership with Huron County, the Bayfield Destination Animation Strategic Co-investment Opportunity was launched, resulting in four highly shareable new or enhanced visitor experiences aligned with Bayfield’s DNA.

-- In partnership with Huron County, a wayfinding and signage study was initiated to adapt RTO7’s standards and specifications manual to meet the needs of Huron County and pilot the implementation in Bayfield.
+- In partnership with Huron County, a wayfinding and signage study was conducted to adapt RTO7’s standards and specifications manual to meet the needs of Huron County and pilot the implementation of the study’s recommendations in Bayfield.

 Bayfield was identified as one of three key assets in Huron County, along with G2G and Blyth.
 Huron